Confidence-Guided Data Augmentation for Improved Semi-Supervised Training: Proposed method

-This intermediate evaluation step aims to identify and select the under-performing reference samples based on the model's prediction confidence. $f_{\theta}^{FS}$ generates a logits vector $z$ for each input sample $x$.
-We approximate the model's confidence score on a given prediction using $softmax$ function $S$ (\autoref{eq:softmax}).

-Softmax converts the logits vector into a vector of probabilities, where the probabilities of each value are proportional to the relative scale of each value in the model's logits.
-Hence, Softmax can reflect the prediction likelihood of each class.
+The model $f_{\theta}^{FS}$ is tested on $\mathcal{D}_{\mathcal{REF}}$, a separate reference subset, to identify under-performing samples.
+Misclassifications from $\mathcal{D}_{\mathcal{REF}}$ are expected to be similar to potential misclassifications from $\mathcal{D}_{\mathcal{TEST}}$.
+We approximate the model's confidence score on a given prediction using $softmax$ function $S$ which converts the logits vector into a vector of probabilities, where the probabilities of each value are proportional to the relative scale of each value in the model's logits.
+We define $\mathcal{D}_{\mathcal{REF}}^{LOW}$ as follows: \begin{small}